max-s-lab/php-local-filesystem/README.md

 #### Base

-You just need to set the root directory and start using.
+You just need to set the root directory and start using:

 ```php
 use MaxSLab\Filesystem\Local\LocalFilesystem;